 How to Cite

 Dakshinamurti, K. 2006.
 Vitamin Receptors.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine. .
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 15 SEP 2006

 Interlocking ligand–receptor systems constitute an intra- and intercellular communication system in which exogenous or endogenous molecules such as vitamins, hormones, cytokines, and foreign macromolecules convey signals through association with membrane structures (i.e. receptors).
 Sequential interactions between ligands and receptors on membranes of cells or organelles coordinate metabolism within the same and between different cells and organs.
 Cell communication is regulated by activation events and by processes that limit such activation.